mbk-naboore/youtube_downloader/README.md

 # youtube_downloader(version 1.0)
-***this python script will give you the ability to download any YouTube video just by pasting the URL...
+***this python script will give you the ability to download any YouTube video just by pasting the URL...this script uses pytube and ffmpeg.